Quving/kubebalancer/README.md

 ## Solution
 This solution was developed from the given problem described above.
 This service is a running container that monitors the states of the Kubernetes nodes.
 If a node fails and comes back online after a certain time, specified pods are automatically redistributed (by specifying the deployment).
 Thus a load balance is restored.
 This solution can be used on all Kubernetes cluster environments.

+This service does not have to run in a cluster, but can be hosted from anywhere where you can work with cli ```kubectl```.
 ## Setup and Configuration
 ### Kubernetes Authentication (Required)
 In order for the status to be recorded by the Kubernetes nodes and for the rescheduling to work of course, the service must be authorized.
 A kube-config file is required for this.
 This service uses the same authentication method as kubectl.